adityabaronia/COFFloader/COFF.md

    		}
    		```

-- Once done with relocation, find the address of function to be executed.
-For this starting address of newly allocated .text is saved in a variable and also the offset of the function to execute is also stored in a variable(while parsing symbol table).
+- Once done with relocation, find the address of the function to be executed.
+For this, the starting address of the newly allocated .text is saved in a variable and also the offset of the function to execute is stored in a variable(while parsing the symbol table).
 	- ```c
 		typedef void (*EntryPoint)(void);
 		EntryPoint ePoint;